 - To underscore key issues for 2018 and beyond the programme in April 2019.
 (What measures must be in place to avert another stabilization programme with the IMF?).

 3.0 The Forum

-- Two consultants will be contracted to prepare professional papers on Ghana’s economic performance and Programme Monitoring Results for the discussion at the Forum;
+- A consultant will be contracted to prepare a paper on Ghana’s economic performance and programme monitoring results for the discussion at the Forum;

 - Based on the paper and the subsequent discussions, a communiqué will be issued for consideration by Government and the IMF.

 The forum is expected to:

 - Present an assessment of the IMF programme roll-out to date.